From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs

 \subsubsection{Exploiter}

+In this section, we systematically select the most optimal configuration of LLMs and prompts for the \exploit.

 \descrit{Candidate Selection.} Generating a working exploit from a given CVE in a pre-configured vulnerable environment is a crucial task for reproducing CVEs.
 However, the \exploit{} requires less code base exploration than the \project, as advisories often provide PoCs, exploitation steps, or vulnerability details.
-Thus we include expensive reasoning models like \texttt{o3}, \texttt{claude-3.7-sonnet}, and \texttt{gemini-2.5-pro} to the candidates list of developers.
-To mitigate instability seen in open-source models (Section~\ref{subsubsec:llm-project}), we employ only closed-source LLMs (Table~\ref{tab:llms}) as developers, while retaining the same critic LLMs as in the \project.
+Thus, we include expensive reasoning models like \texttt{o3}, \texttt{claude-3.7-sonnet}, and \texttt{gemini-2.5-pro} in the candidates list of developers.
+To mitigate instability seen in open-source models (Section~\ref{subsubsec:llm-project}), we employ only closed-source LLMs as developers, while using the same critic LLMs as the \project.

-\descrit{Developer Evaluation.} For the 32 successful setups from Section~\ref{subsubsec:llm-project}, we ran \cvegenie{} up to the \exploitdev{} stage \cirnum{6} and manually evaluated each developer LLM as follows: (1) we checked whether the LLM executed a PoC or command sequence that demonstrated the exploit, (2) we verified that the vulnerability was clearly triggered (e.g., uncontrolled recursion in CWE-674 resulting in a \texttt{Maximum Recursion Error}), (3) we assessed fidelity to the CVE description, (4) we ensured no mock-up environments or fake exploits were used, and (5) we confirmed the exploit script followed the expected format (see Section~\ref{subsubsec:exp-dev}).
+\descrit{Developer Evaluation.} For the 32 successful setups from Section~\ref{subsubsec:llm-project}, we ran \cvegenie{} up to the \exploitdev{} stage \cirnum{6} and manually evaluated each developer LLM as follows: \ul{(1) we checked whether the LLM executed a PoC or command sequence that demonstrated the exploit, (2) we verified that the vulnerability was clearly triggered (e.g., uncontrolled recursion in CWE-674 resulting in a \texttt{RecursionError}), (3) we assessed fidelity to the CVE description, (4) we ensured no mock-up environments or fake exploits were used, and (5) we confirmed the exploit script followed the expected format} (see Section~\ref{subsubsec:exp-dev}).
 Among all models, \texttt{o3} consistently performed best, successfully reproducing the highest number of exploits (13 out of 27) and demonstrating them end-to-end within the actual vulnerable environment.
-In contrast, \texttt{o4-mini} often produced incorrect or mock-up exploits, and struggled with runtime errors.
+In contrast, \texttt{o4-mini} often produced incorrect or mock-up exploits and struggled with runtime errors.
 While \texttt{claude} and \texttt{gemini} models showed strong capabilities in demonstrating exploits, they lacked versatility across different vulnerability types.
-Hence, we select \texttt{o3} as the most effective \exploitdev.
+Hence, we select \texttt{o3} as the \exploitdev.